 South Sudan, officially the Republic of South Sudan, is a landlocked country in Central Africa and politically grouped in Eastern Africa.
 It is bordered by Ethiopia, Sudan, the Central African Republic, the Democratic Republic of the Congo, Uganda, and Kenya.
 It has a land mass of 644,329km² a population of 11 million people and a GDP of US$12bn in 2015 (there is no current data available).

-The Republic of South Sudan is the world’s youngest nation, having seceded from Sudan in 2011 in a process in which then South African president Thabo Mbeki was the lead negotiator and which followed a decade-long war for independence.
+South Sudan is the world’s youngest nation, after seceding from Sudan in 2011 in a process in which then South African president Thabo Mbeki was the lead negotiator, and which followed a decade-long war for independence.
 In 2013, the country fell into civil war after disagreements between soldiers loyal to president Salva Kiir and forces loyal to his former deputy, Riek Machar, became hostile.

 South Sudan is one of the most oil-dependent countries in the world, with oil accounting for almost all its exports, 90% of revenue, and more than a third of GDP.
 Due to the conflict and economic mismanagement, the country's productive capacity has been eroded, although it has returned to relative stability.

 Real GDP contracted an estimated 2.9% in 2021/22, after contracting 4.9% in 2020/21, driven by the oil sector.
 Oil production declined to 156,000 barrels a day in 2021/22 from 169,000 in 2020/21 after several oilfields were damaged by floods.

 Poverty remains high, with an estimated 7.7 million people requiring emergency food assistance in 2022.